-The reason behind is that they only need between 1-2 tablespoons per day, depending on their size, with their primary intake being something very simple and easy to find… cat food!
+The reason behind this is that they only need between 1-2 tablespoons per day, depending on their size, with their primary intake being something straightforward and easy to find – cat food!

 Now, I’ll get into the details of dietary restrictions, hedgehog food guidelines, and the best types for your pet hedgehog.